grzegorzkonczak/how_many_in_jar_game/README.md

 item will be stored in the jar as well as the total how many could reasonably fit in jar, so that the game stays in the bounds of reality.

-2.As a player of the game, each game I should be presented with a randomly filled jar so that I can play multiple games and it is still challenging.
+2. As a player of the game, each game I should be presented with a randomly filled jar so that I can play multiple games and it is still challenging.